Bull Call Spread: Setup, Strikes, Risk Profile

 What is an example (with calculations) of this strategy?

 Consider a trader who believes that the price of a stock will increase over the next few weeks and wants to take advantage of the expected upside.
 The trader could buy a Call Option at a strike price of $255 and write a Call Option at a strike price of $265.
 This strategy would cost the trader a net debit of $397 (the cost of the bought option minus the credit of the written option).
-If the stock price rises to $258.97, then the trader will be at breakeven and will start making a profit above $258.97 and make a profit of $617 if it moves above $265 (the initial cost of the trade minus the difference between the two strike prices).
+Breakeven is at $258.97, the $255 strike plus the $3.97 per share paid, so the trade starts making money above that price.
+The maximum profit is $603, the $1,000 difference between the two strike prices minus the $397 initial cost, and it is reached at any price of $265 or higher; nothing further is earned above $265, because the written call gives that upside away.
+The maximum loss is the $397 debit, incurred if the stock finishes at or below $255 and both calls expire worthless.

 Where does this strategy typically fall in the range of commissions and fees?